Dechcaudron/ArithEval/README.md

 # ArithEval

 **ArithEval** is a minimal arithmetic expression evaluator library for the D programming language.
-In other words, define a math function as a string depending on as many variables as you want, then evaluate that function giving those variables the values you want.
+In other words, define a math function as a string depending on as many variables as you want (including none), then evaluate that function giving those variables the values you want.

 This library is licensed under the terms of the [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.html) free software license.
 Free as in freedom.
 Also as in free beer.
 Also as in gluten-free. (*Warning: beer might not be gluten-free*)